sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/layer-filtering.md

 }
 ```

-### Step 3: Filter the layers using definition expressions
+### Step 3: Filter layers using definition expressions

-> _Note:_ You can find the docs at https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression
+_Note: You can find the docs at <https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression>_

-Now with having the mapview loaded, you are able to access it's layers:
+Now with having the MapView loaded, you are able to access it's layers:

-> _Note:_ The map is ready, even if it's layer aren't at the moment!
-To get notified when a layer is ready you can use `mapview.on('layerview-create', e => { ... })`

-_app.component.ts_
+_app.component.ts_:

 ```ts
 @Component({